SedenCanpolat/ReachForTheGem/README.md

 I have been developing this game solo to enhance my coding skills.
 In this project, I implemented:

 - Player movement
-- Field of view for both the player and enemy
+- Field of view system for both the player and the enemy
 - Camera controls that follow the player
 - Enemy movement with and without AI
 - Inventory system for both in-game use and UI